gusutabopb/corintick/README.md

 ## Contributing

-To contribute, fork the repository on GitHub, make your changes and submit a pull request :)
+To contribute, fork the repository on GitHub, make your changes and submit a pull request.
-Pytrthree is not a mature project yet, so just simply raising issues is also greatly appreciated :)
+Corintick is not a mature project yet, so just simply raising issues is also greatly appreciated :)

 ### Extending Corintick

 **TODO**

-### Future goals
- - Implement a Python agnostic HTTP API so that clients don't need the Python/Corintick installed locally